Healthy Lifestyle Champions

-- Recruitment and Peer Leader Identification - Lead practitioner identifies a target group of young people in school to benefit from the programme and then select 8 Healthy Lifestyle Champions (Year 7-9) to receive national training from YST.
+Recruitment and Peer Leader Identification The Lead practitioner will identify a target group of young people in school to benefit from the programme and then select 6-8 Healthy Lifestyle Champions (Year 7-9) to receive national training from YST.

-- Training - YST deliver a set of national conferences for Healthy Lifestyle Champions and project leads to develop leadership skills of champions, whilst also sharing best practice and insight to ensure an informed and sustainable delivery of the intervention.
+Training - YST will deliver a national training conferences for Healthy Lifestyle Champions and project leads to develop leadership skills of champions, whilst also sharing best practice and insight to ensure an informed and sustainable delivery of the intervention.

-- Festival - Healthy Lifestyle Champions are supported by the lead practitioner to create and deliver a wellbeing activation festival utilising an aspirational role model to targeted students.
+Festival - Healthy Lifestyle Champions are supported by the lead practitioner to create and deliver a wellbeing activation festival utilising an Athlete Mentor role model to targeted students.

-- Creating habitual change - Healthy Lifestyle Champions are further supported to deliver a 10-week block of activity to young people in selected non-traditional sports.
+Creating Habitual Change - Healthy Lifestyle Champions are further supported to deliver an 8-10 session block of activity to young people in non-traditional sports.

 By placing peer leadership at the core of delivery and the development of leadership, coaching and activist behaviours of Healthy Lifestyle Champions, the programme aims to create behaviour change of students and increase wellbeing.

 Project Officer Sport